david8862/tf-keras-speech-commands/README.md

     ```

     **NOTE**:
-    1. Audio process pipeline parameters for this project (audio format/feature params/postprocess params) are set in [params.py](https://github.com/david8862/tf-keras-speech-commands/blob/master/classifier/params.py) and could be reloaded with a json format config file (refer to [params.json](https://github.com/david8862/tf-keras-speech-commands/blob/master/configs/params.json)).
-The .wav audio sample format (audio_length/sample_rate/sample_depth) should be aligned with your params.
+    1. Audio process pipeline parameters (audio format/feature params/postprocess params, etc.) for this project are set in [params.py](https://github.com/david8862/tf-keras-speech-commands/blob/master/classifier/params.py) and could be reloaded with a json format config file (refer to [params.json](https://github.com/david8862/tf-keras-speech-commands/blob/master/configs/params.json)).
+The .wav audio sample format (audio_length/sample_rate/sample_depth) should be aligned with params and you can create/update your own json param config if needed.
     2. The `background` class is mandatory for real time inference, and generally background samples should be much more than command samples to cover the real world non-command cases.
 For example, you can choose 4 direction commands (up/down/left/right) samples in [Google Speech Commands](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz) as speech commands and put all the other commands & noise samples into the background class.
 And the train/val/test dataset path should follow the same structure.

     For class names file format, refer to [direction_classes.txt](https://github.com/david8862/tf-keras-speech-commands/blob/master/configs/direction_classes.txt)